-No we’re not suggesting you bulk buy chemical drain cleaner to get your drain squeaky clean (don’t do this), rather scheduling a few general clearing tasks to ensure your stormwater system efficiently removes the rainwater from around your home.
+No, we’re not suggesting you bulk buy chemical drain cleaner to get your drain squeaky clean (don’t do this), rather scheduling a few general cleaning tasks to ensure your stormwater system efficiently removes the rainwater from around your home.
 This process is very important to prevent flooding and water damage to the property.

 Important pre-storm season drain clearing tasks

 Keeping your home stormwater systems running freely is actually pretty simple.
 Our drainage specialists recommend you start from the top.